 Students who earn admission to the dual enrollment program pay a significantly reduced rate: a 75 percent discount on tuition per credit.
 Additionally, because the courses you take can be applied to future college requirements, you may save time

 and money when actually completing your degree.
-Dual-enrolled students who apply to the STEM Academy program or who enroll in an online English 101 course may also be eligible for additional scholarship funding.
+Qualified students may be awarded a $200 scholarship.
+Students who apply to the STEM Academy program may also be eligible for additional scholarship funding.

 Many students are concerned about the transition from high school to college.
 By participating in IUP’s dual enrollment program, you will have the benefit of experiencing the rigor of a college course before you are finished with high school.
 Faculty